idvorkin/idvorkin.github.io/_d/anxiety.md

 - Stress is the difference between expectations and reality
 - Laws of physics always win.
 - Anxiety is practicing failure in advance.
-- Worry is not preperation, nor does it make you better.
+- Worry is not preparation, nor does it make you better.
 - Anxiety is "keeping a problem in the foreground".
 This sucks up your CPU, and means you can't spin down your CPU.
 - Instead the answer is commit to disk all open decisions, and then kick it out of the foreground till ready (this is the GTD solution).